saksham/hulaki/README.md

 For more details on how to start the server, please look at ServerApplication.java.

 #### Credits
-This project is based on the original implementation of Dumbster available at: http://quintanasoft.com/dumbster/
+Part of this project (specifically, the SMTP state machine) is based on the original implementation of Dumbster available at: http://quintanasoft.com/dumbster/